unicode-org/message-format-wg/experiments/stasm/third/README.md

 The proposed data model is a compromise between the EM and the EZ model.
 In particular:

-- Refactor the data model of placeholders in the EM model and introduce explicit variable references — this brings it closer to the EZ and allows one-level-deep indirection via `FUNC($var)`.
+- Refactor the data model of placeholders in the EM model and introduce explicit variable references — this brings it closer to EZ and allows one-level-deep indirection via `FUNC($var)`.
 - Drop nested function calls from the EZ model — and recommend that the complexity should instead be handled by programmers inside custom functions' implementation.

 ## Model Differences